top of page

 Wijnaldum-Tjitsma disco-on-bow fibula, ca. AD 625

 In the years 1991-1993, a large-scale excavation took place at the terp of Tjitsma near the village of Wijnaldum, and more pieces of the fabulous fibula were recovered.
-The last piece, for now that is, was found in 2009.
+The last piece – for now, that is – was found in the year 2009.
 Yes, this ornament has many Heimdallrs.
-Total length of the fibula is seventeen centimeters, and it can be admired in the Fries Museum in the Netherlands.
+The total length of the fibula is seventeen centimeters, and it can be admired in the Fries Museum.
 But stay away from it!
 Like the Hope Diamond, this treasure might bring bad luck too.
-It was the possession of the goddess of beauty, and of war and death.
-Remember that the king, or pirate depending on your perspective, who last wore it, died at the sandy shores of western Frisia.
-Whose bones were piled up like a scarecrow on an island in the River Rhine.
+It was the possession of the goddess of beauty, war, and death.
+Remember that the king, or pirate, depending on your perspective, who last wore it, died at the sandy shores of western Frisia, whose bones were disrespectfully piled up like a scarecrow on an island in the Lower River Rhine to deter future sea-born raiders.

 Conclusion

-And, the fact that the fibula was broken, must have been due to the unpredictable behaviour of goddess Freyja.
-Not because of ploughing the clay, as archaeologists do often blame local farmers.
-Always easy to blame farmers, for many things.
-No, Freyja must have smashed it after gotten angry for some reason.
-Or, when King Hygelac was killed at the River Rhine, not only his skull was damaged.
+The fact that the fibula was broken must have been due to the unpredictable behaviour of goddess Freyja, not because of ploughing the clay, as archaeologists often blame local farmers.
+It's always easy to blame farmers for many things.
+No, Freyja must have smashed it after getting angry for some reason.
+Or, when King Hygelac was killed at the Lower River Rhine, not only was his skull damaged...
 In any case, a simple farmer's plough cannot hurt or break this divine ornament.
+Let that be clear once and for all.

 We dare to go beyond imagination.
-Namely that the person who forged this divine piece of art is none other than the famous blacksmith Wayland, known from Germanic mythology.
-He too is mentioned in the epic poem Beowulf.
-Blacksmith Wayland gave himself away being the creator of the fibula through a golden solidus found near the village of Schweindorf in the region of Ostfriesland in 1948.
-The coin is dated late-sixth century.
-On it is written in runes the name in Frisian language 'Weladu'.
+Namely, the person who forged this divine piece of art is none other than the famous blacksmith Wayland, known from Germanic mythology.
+He is also mentioned in the epic poem Beowulf.
+Blacksmith Wayland revealed himself as the creator of the fibula through a golden solidus found near the village of Schweindorf in the region of Ostfriesland in 1948.
+The coin is dated to the late sixth century.
+On it is written in runes the name in the Frisian language 'Weladu'.
 Indeed, Wayland.
-The coin is kept in the Ostfriesische Landesmuseum Emden.
-Check out our post Weladu the flying blacksmith for more on this brilliant but devilish goldsmith.
+The coin is kept in the Ostfriesische Landesmuseum Emden ('East-Frisian State Museum Emden').
+Check out our blog post Weladu the flying blacksmith.
+Tracing the Origin of Wayland for more on this brilliant but devilish goldsmith.

 disc-on-bow fibula Frisia